Download

 How is SENVELGO oral solution administered to diabetic cats?

 The recommended dose of SENVELGO oral solution is 1 mg/kg body weight administered once daily.
-This dose has been optimized for feline diabetics, and most cats can stay on this dose for the long term.
-A dose reduction to 0.5 mg/kg may be considered if persistent side effects such as diarrhea occur.1 Increasing the dose will not increase efficacy, as cats that do not respond to SENVELGO oral solution are likely to be insulin-dependent.
+This dose has been optimized for feline diabetics.1 Increasing the dose will not increase efficacy, as cats that do not respond to SENVELGO oral solution are likely to be insulin-dependent.

 Is SENVELGO oral solution easy to give and accepted by cats?